-2.1.1 g_xmt() - unreliable delivery of a list of buffers
+g_xmt() - Unreliable Delivery of a List of Buffers

-void g_xmt (BUF buf_list)
+void g xmt (BUF buf list)

-buf_list: the pointer to the head of a list in the transient pool (i.e., linked by the "next" pointers).
+"buf_list" is the pointer to the head of a list in the transient pool (i.e., linked by the "next" pointers).

 Every buffer in the list will be processed by GAME (i.e., until it gets to a NIL "next" pointer).
 GAME will deliver each buffer according to the gate handle in the buffer.
 An individual gate handle can indicate zero, one, or multiple gates.
 If the GH is zero, GAME merely frees the buffer.
 If one slot bit is set, the buffer goes to exactly one gate instance.
 If multiple slot bits are set, the buffer goes to the instances on the indicated slots.
+GAME will silently disregard any request to send a buffer to a gate instance that does not exist.

-Chapter 1 Concepts: Inter-gate communication g_xmt() is intended to be used when the sending gate is transmitting buffers to many different destinations (e.g., L2 or L3 forwarding code).
+g_xmt() is intended to be used when the sending gate is transmitting buffers to many different destinations (e.g., L2 or L3 forwarding code).
 If all of the buffers on the list will always have the same gate handle, g_xmt() can be used, but g_fedex() is much more efficient.